N.B. denotes a new or altered regulation

 14. Any reference to the age of a performer is taken to be their age on the last day of the festival.

-15. Any choir, group, orchestra, team etc. entered by a school or group must consist of pupils on the register of that school or group at the time the Festival is held.
+15. Any choir, group, orchestra, team etc. entered by a school or organisation must consist of at least 70% performers on the register of that school or group at the time the Festival is held.
 Classes specifically for schools are intended for schools which provide a general education.
 ‘Perth City Campus’ is accepted as a school.
 Entries are welcome from choirs, bands or orchestras from two or more smaller schools where it is necessary for them to combine in order to allow them to participate.
 Where appropriate, primary school pupils may perform with the secondary school with which they are linked.

 17. No competitor, except where otherwise stated, may use selected pieces of ‘Own Choice’ items in more than one class.